-During the third quarter of 2018, BHF issued \$375 million of junior subordinated debentures (the "Junior Debentures") due September 2058, which bear interest at a fixed rate of 6.25%, payable quarterly, subject to BHF's right to defer interest payments in accordance with the terms of the debentures.
-In connection with the issuance of the Junior Debentures, BHF capitalized \$14 million of debt issuance costs.
+On September 12, 2018, BHF issued \$375 million of junior subordinated debentures (the "Junior Debentures") due September 2058, which bear interest at a fixed rate of 6.25%, payable quarterly, subject to BHF's right to defer interest payments in accordance with the terms of the debentures.
+In connection with the issuance of the Junior Debentures, debt issuance costs of \$14 million were capitalized, which are amortized over the term of the related debt instrument as a component of interest expense.